plone/training/advanced-python/raw_wsgi.rst

 Alas, we are not going to implement all those in just a couple of hours.
-Instead, we are going to see how we can exploit Python's data model to build convinient Python APIs for out Nano Python framwork.
+Instead, we are going to see how we can exploit Python's data model to build convenient Python APIs for out Nano Python framework.
 We start by implementing dictionary like session storage.